-Lapse in Continuing Reviews
+Lapse in Continuing Reviews for GTMR research

 The IRB and investigators must plan ahead in order to meet required continuing review dates.
-If the IRB has not reviewed and approved a research study by the end of the approval period specified by the IRB, all research activities must cease, including recruitment and enrollment of subjects, consent, interventions, interactions, data collection and data analysis, unless the IRB concludes that it is in the best interests of individual subjects to continue participation in the research interventions or interactions.
+If the IRB has not reviewed and approved a research study by the end of the approval period specified by the IRB, all research activities must cease, including recruitment and enrollment of subjects, consent, interventions, interactions, and data collection, unless the IRB concludes that it is in the best interests of individual subjects to continue participation in the research interventions or interactions.
 This will occur even if the investigator has provided the continuing information before the expiration date.
 Therefore, investigators must allow sufficient time for IRB review before the expiration date.